onflow/flow/docs/access-api-spec.md

 _Currently, only transactions within the current epoch can be queried._

 ```
-rpc GetTransaction (GetTransactionRequest) returns (TransactionResponse);
+rpc GetTransaction (GetTransactionRequest) returns (TransactionResponse)
 ```

 <details>
   <summary>Request</summary>

-  `GetTransactionRequest` contains the hash of the transaction that is being queried.
+  `GetTransactionRequest` contains the ID of the transaction that is being queried.

   ```
   message GetTransactionRequest {
-    bytes id;
+    bytes id
   }
   ```
 </details>